Trump's potential liability for Capitol riot faces major test in court - KRDO

 By Katelyn Polantz, CNN Reporter, Crime and Justice

-A federal judge in Washington, DC, is set to consider, for the first time, whether former President Donald Trump is immune from liability related to his supporters attacking the US Capitol on January 6, 2021.
+A federal judge in Washington, DC, is questioning former President Donald Trump‘s actions during his speech on January 6, 2021, as he considers for the first time whether Trump is immune from liability related to his supporters attacking the US Capitol.

+During a court hearing Monday, Judge Amit Mehta pointed out repeatedly that Trump on January 6 asked the crowd to march to the Capitol, but that he didn’t speak up for two hours asking people to stop the violence.

+“The words are hard to walk back,” Mehta said.
+“You have an almost two-hour window where the President does not say, ‘Stop, get out of the Capitol.
+This is not what I wanted you to do.'”

 It is the first major test of whether civil litigation is a viable route to holding Trump accountable for the violence toward Congress, after he was acquitted by the Senate in his second impeachment trial last February.

-Note: This story has been updated with details from the court hearing.